tytydraco/yessleep/out/Ever_since_I_woke_up_from_surgery_everyone_tells_me_that_Im_married_to_a_man_Ive_never_met_Part_3_Final.md

 That’s when it hit me.
 I still couldn’t make sense of the situation, but I knew, in that moment, that, somehow, they were the ones who’d left the note for me. *They* were the ones with a plan to defeat Brandon.

 I *hated* them for what they’d just done to my friends.
-Yes, they were victims of an incredible crime, one I’d experienced the misery of firsthand, and they’d been turned into monsters by it.
+Yes, they were victims of an incredible crime, one I’d experienced the misery of firsthand.
 But I couldn’t find any sympathy for them, not after what I’d seen them do.

-But, I recognized that they were giving me an opportunity to deal a finishing blow to Brandon - a chance to stop him from killing me, and from destroying the lives of every victim he would seek out next.
+Nonetheless, I recognized that they were giving me an opportunity to deal a finishing blow to Brandon - a chance to stop him from killing me, and from destroying the lives of every victim he would seek out next.
 I had to take it.

 I stood up and stepped forward, joining the circle they had formed around Brandon.
 “April, dear,” sobbed Brandon.
 “Please, please…I love you…”